|

 due to slipshod production (no George Martin present) and being “thrown

-away” on the original “Yellow Submarine” soundtrack album, it never got its
+away” on the original “Yellow Submarine” soundtrack album, it has never

 due arrangement or acclaim.
 This can be rectified today!
 The excellent